Meredith (given name): Etymology and history

-In Medieval manuscripts, the name is frequently "disguised" in records produced by scribes unfamiliar with Welsh naming conventions, and has been confused with the Welsh name Moreiddig (which has produced Moredik, Moriddik and Morithik).
+In Medieval manuscripts, the name is frequently "disguised" in records produced by scribes unfamiliar with Welsh naming conventions, and has been confused with the Welsh name Moreiddig (which has produced Moredik, Moriddik, and Morithik).
 By the early Middle Ages, the name took the form of Mereduc, in part due to "its suitability for taking Latin case-endings".
 The name has been rendered into Latin as Mereducco, Mereduci, Mereduth, Mereduco, Mereduc, Mereducus, and Mereducius.

-In the dialect of Dyfed (Pembrokeshire) the final voiced interdental fricative (represented in writing by dd) was lost to produce the name Meredy.
-Though there is no etymological connection, Meredith has also been equated or associated with Merrick, Meyrick, and Moryce, "presumably on the basis of the 'Mer', although it is possible that Maurice was adopted as an approximation," according to Morgan and Morgan.
+In the dialect of Dyfed (Pembrokeshire), the final voiced interdental fricative (represented in writing by dd) was lost to produce the name Meredy.
+Despite not having any etymological connection, Meredith has also been equated or associated with Merrick, Meyrick, and Moryce, "presumably on the basis of the 'Mer', although it is possible that Maurice was adopted as an approximation", according to Morgan and Morgan.

 Various forms of the name include Maredith, Maradyth, Merddith, Merydethe, Mredith, Maready, and Redith.
 The surname "Merediz", found in the northern coastal region of Spain, particularly Asturias, is derived from it.
 The surname is also found in Argentina and Mexico.